InfinitumForm/cf-geoplugin/readme.txt

 But here are some simple examples:

-The WP Geo Controller allows you to add location-based functionality to your website.
+The Geo Controller allows you to add location-based functionality to your website.
 It is a simple plugin to use, after installation and activation, you just need to insert the shortcode **`[cfgeo]`** in your post or page.
 This shortcode returns and displays the IP address of the visitor.

 You can also display different location-based information by using the return attribute in the shortcode.
 For example, to display the region of the visitor, you can use the shortcode **`[cfgeo return="region"]`**.
 By changing the return attribute, you can display any information from the list provided by the plugin.
 Each user visiting the site will see information related to their area.